Who We AreRead more

 In Harriet Shapiro’s 1973 Intellectual Digest article titled “Eames on Eames,” she quotes Charles as saying, “If you start out in architecture, then go on to furniture and then to toys and films, essentially it’s the same problem.
 You don’t set out to invent something; you just want to make whatever you’re working on right.
 Look at an ax handle—it’s a beautiful thing because it’s the way it should be.
 And when you set out to do a chair, you’re not setting out to do something that will floor somebody.
 You just want to do it the way it should be, so that it’s appropriate and reflects the way it’s made.”
 (An Eames Anthology, 318).

 This “way-it-should-be-ness,” as the Eameses often called it, is evident in everything they did.
-It’s the reason Powers of Ten is referenced in contemporary movies and TV shows and still feels so fresh and relevant today; it’s the reason Eames Molded Fiberglass Chairs look at home anywhere from Laundromats to luxury condos; and it’s the reason the playful Eames House of Cards are still as vibrant and engaging now as they were when the design duo created them in 1952.
+It’s the reason Powers of Ten is referenced in contemporary movies and TV shows and still feels so fresh and relevant today; it’s the reason Eames Molded Fiberglass Chairs look at home anywhere from Laundromats to luxury condos; and it’s the reason their ever-playful toy, the Eames House of Cards, is still as vibrant and engaging now as it was when the design duo created it in 1952.

 Perhaps that’s the greatest gift Charles and Ray gave us: A visual reminder that, whatever we build together in this world, we should strive to make it just as it should be.